 Helmets are scientifically proven to significantly reduce the risk of a serious or deadly traumatic brain injury in a bicycle or motorcycle accident.
 What many people do not realize is that the integrity of a helmet is only preserved before it has absorbed its first impact.
 If the helmet liner is compressed just once – including if the helmet is dropped, in some circumstances – the helmet needs to be replaced.
+Experts recommend replacing helmets after accidents or if you drop a motorcycle helmet, even if there are no visible signs of damage.
+To stay protected, always replace helmet after fall to ensure it’s fully functional in the event of a future crash.

 Helmets are designed with two key components that make them effective at protecting the head and skull from external forces that could cause injury: a hard outer shell and a soft inner liner.
 The hard shell that comprises the exterior of a helmet is designed to resist impact and prevent penetration.
 It is the first line of defense in an accident.